-The proposed amendments will not increase the City's development potential or capacity nor allow or encourage land that is incompatible with existing plans.
+The proposed amendments will not allow or encourage land that is incompatible with existing plans.

 Proposed measures to avoid or reduce shoreline and land use impacts are:

 No specific measures are proposed at this time.

 6. How would the proposal be likely to increase demands on transportation or public services and utilities?